facelessuser/coloraide/docs/src/markdown/plugins/index.md

 ## Filters

-Filter plugins allow you to apply a filter on a given color.
+Filter plugins allow you to apply a filter to a given color.

+### Plugin Class

 ```py
 class Filter(Plugin, metaclass=ABCMeta):